Cappadocia, Turkey – Travel

 Take a closer look at the Soğanlı dolls – handmade rag dolls dressed in traditional attire.
 They make an excellent gift for doll enthusiasts.

-Sending a postcard card to a friend from Göreme, Uçhisar, or Ürgüp depicting Cappadocia's scenic landscape might be a surprise and a heartfelt gesture.
+Sending a postcard to a friend from Göreme, Uçhisar, or Ürgüp depicting Cappadocia's scenic landscape might be a surprise and a heartfelt gesture.

-Don’t miss the chance to purchase a bottle or two of Cappadocian wine, crafted from homegrown grapes.
+Do not miss the chance to purchase a bottle or two of Cappadocian wine, crafted from homegrown grapes.
 You can do this on the spot during wine tasting if you wish.

 Turks are known for consuming pekmez (grape molasses) in large quantities due to its health benefits.
 Other sweets to shop for are halva, pişmaniye, köftür, and dried apricots.